The Royal Gramma fish, also known as a Fairy Basslet or Gramma loreto, is a small, vibrantly colored fish native to the Caribbean.

 Compatibility with other Fish

-The Royal Gramma is a peaceful fish which would make a fantastic addition to most saltwater aquariums.
+The Royal Gramma is a peaceful fish that would make a fantastic addition to most saltwater aquariums.

 As a Basslet, in general they will be fine with: Angles, Boxfish, Clownfish, Filefish, Gobies, Jawfish, Hawkfish, Rabbitfish, Squirrelfish, Corals and Invertebrates.

 As a peaceful, generally passive fish, they can coexist with a large variety of species providing these four key criteria are met:

 - The other fish species must not be aggressive themselves.

 - They should not appear visually similar to the Royal Gramma – particularly the bright purple color.